Head coach Tim DeRuyter's contract is extended five more years through 2018

 Tim DeRuyter is set to embark on his fifth season as head coach at Fresno State and has transitioned the Bulldogs into one of the major players in the Mountain West.

 DeRuyter (pronounced da-ROOT-er) took over a team that went 4-9 the year before he arrived and turned the tables by leading Fresno State to back-to-back Mountain West championships, back into the top 25 rankings in 2013.
-With Fresno State joining the Mountain West in 2012, DeRuyter's Bulldogs got right two work establishing their brand as a force in the conference by winning league titles in 2012 and 2013 seasons - the most wins by any Bulldog coach in his first two seasons.
-Before the DeRuyter era launched, Fresno State had not won a conference championship since 1999 - a drought of 13 years - and now the Bulldogs have won back-to-back conference titles for the first time since 1992 and 1993.
+With Fresno State joining the Mountain West in 2012, DeRuyter's Bulldogs got right two work establishing their brand as a force in the conference by winning league titles in 2012 and 2013, and capturing the league's west division title in 2014.
+Before the DeRuyter era launched, Fresno State had not won a conference championship since 1999 - a drought of 13 years -- and hadn't won consecutive league titles since 1992 and 1993.

-The reward of the contract extension from the University came after he led the Bulldogs back into the national spotlight in 2013.
+The prior year was a banner season for the Bulldogs, one in which they were in the national spotlight.
 Fresno State went 11-2, won the inaugural Mountain West Championship game and earned a berth in the 2013 Royal Purple Las Vegas Bowl.
-DeRuyter's 2013 Bulldog squad matched the school record for wins in a season, were ranked as high as No. 13 in the USA Today Coaches Poll and closed out the Bowl Championship Series era ranked No. 20 in the final BCS Standings, the highest of any non-automatic qualifying/BCS conference team that year.
+DeRuyter's 2013 Bulldog squad matched the school record for wins in a season, were ranked as high as No. 13 in the USA Today Coaches Poll and closed out the Bowl Championship Series era ranked No. 20 in the final BCS standings, the highest of any non-automatic qualifying/BCS conference team that year.